部署到 Heroku

 })

-1. Add PostgreSQL dependencies by installing pg package and pg-connection-string package:
+- Add PostgreSQL dependencies by installing

 yarn add pg && yarn add pg-connection-string